juanfont/headscale/docs/running-headscale-openbsd.md

     To continue the tutorial, open a new terminal and let it run in the background.
     Alternatively use terminal emulators like [tmux](https://github.com/tmux/tmux).

-    To run `headscale` in the background, please follow the steps in the [rc.d section](#running-headscale-in-the-background-with-rcd) before continuing.

 1. Verify `headscale` is running:

     Verify `headscale` is available: